ceciliamoura/CeciliaPython/README.md

 *  The marketing and sales teams are particularly interested in the different types of customers in their system and how their ordering behaviors differ.

 ## Data set
 This project was fabricated by CareerFoundry, using a number of open-source data sets from Instacart.
-I received 4 different data set that were combined to answer the project's demands.
+I received 4 different data sets that were combined to answer the project's demands.
 The population flow can be checked below.
 ![poppulation_flow](https://github.com/user-attachments/assets/fc86304a-d994-4bc7-a994-9730b5661bc9)